nm-l2tp/NetworkManager-l2tp/README.md

-To be able to authenticate users with X.509 certificates, the ppp package has to have the EAP-TLS patch for pppd applied to the source code (which most Linux Linux distributions have already done) :
+To be able to authenticate users with X.509 certificates, the ppp package has to have the EAP-TLS patch for pppd applied to the source code (which most Linux distributions have already done) :

 * https://www.nikhef.nl/~janjust/ppp/documentation.html